onlinerake.Targets¶

 as_dict() dict[str, float][source]¶

-Convert targets to a dictionary.
+Convert targets to a dictionary of values.

 Returns:

-Dictionary mapping feature names to target proportions.
+Dictionary mapping feature names to target values

 Return type: